RezaRezaeiJavan/PhageContentCalculator/README.md

 Copyright (C) 2019 University of Oxford

 ## Usage
-Use the following command to start PhageMiner:
+Use the following command to start the script:
 ```
 python PhageContentCalculator.py <input file>
 ```